Chevone Marsh

-Chevone Omille Marsh (born 25 February 1994) is a Jamaican footballer who plays wing/attacking midfielder for Chattanooga Red Wolves in USL League One.
+Chevone Omille Marsh (born 25 February 1994) is a Jamaican footballer who plays wing/attacking midfielder for Greenville Triumph in USL League One.

 Early life

 Marsh grew up in John's Lane, an inner city community off Manninghills Road.
 He is the third of five brothers and attended Constant Spring Primary and Junior High School.
 Chevone has been singing and playing the drums since his days in the choir, having first received vocal training from his older sister who always encouraged him to pursue his dream.
 He passed his GSAT exams for Calabar High School.
 Although it was a tough neighbourhood, it provided good sports facilities.
 At 12 he met the Cavalier FC manager who recruited him.